Philippine peso set for more gains in 2021 on falling imports

 The nation's bonds have handed investors almost 19 per cent this year.
 The yield on the 10-year debt has fallen to about 3 per cent from more than 5 per cent in March, even as the government increased debt sales and projected a wider budget deficit next year.

-The Philippine Stock Exchange Index could climb to 8,300 by the end of next year, according to Julian Tarrobago, head of equities at ATR Asset Management in Manila and whose Atram Alpha Opportunity Fund has beaten its peers with a 66 per cent return since the trough in March.
+The Philippine Stock Exchange Index could climb to 8,300 by the end of next year, said Julian Tarrobago, head of equities at ATR Asset Management in Manila and whose ATRAM Alpha Opportunity Fund has beaten its peers with a 66 per cent return since the trough in March.

 The index, which closed at 7,272.80 on Friday, clocked a 41 per cent year-to-date plunge in March before staging a rebound that cut its loss to 7 per cent in 2020.